Predictors of Allergic Airway Disease in Children Under Two Years of Age

 Keywords:

-Allergic airway disease,
+Allergic airway disease,, asthma

 Abstract

 Methodology: This descriptive cross-sectional study was conducted at the Department of Pediatrics, LUMHS, Jamshoro, from October 2022 to April 2023.
-Children under 2 years of age diagnosed with allergic airway disease were included in the study.
-Both boys and girls with a disease duration of at least 3 months were enrolled.
-The assessed factors included family history of asthma, cow’s milk protein allergy, allergic rhinitis, low socioeconomic status, maternal education level, respiratory tract infection, and prematurity.
-All collected data were entered into Microsoft Excel and subsequently analyzed using SPSS version 23.
+Children under 2 years of age diagnosed with allergic airway disease were included.
+Both male and female children with a disease duration of at least 3 months were enrolled.
+Participants were assessed for various factors, including family history of asthma, protein milk allergy, allergic rhinitis, low socioeconomic status, maternal education, respiratory tract infections (RTIs), and prematurity.

 Published